 Returning to your starting point at Scappoose Trailhead gives you 3.8 miles on the day.
 You could also go west from Scappoose Trailhead towards Scappoose, but that direction is quite boring for most of the 2.5 miles before you reach Pisgah Trailhead, going through business and residential districts and useful only to add miles for those looking to put up a big number on the day.

 Scappoose Trailhead to Chapman Landing at a glance

 What: Hiking, bird watching, berry picking

 Where: Scappoose Trailhead (45.7611, -122.8697) is on NE Crown Zellerbach Logging Road 0.4 miles east of Hwy 30 in Scappoose, directly east of the intersection with West Lane Road.
 Chapman Landing Trailhead (45.7505,-122.8442) is on the intersection of Dike Road and E Columbia Road.

 Hiking: 3.8 miles to go from Scappoose Trailhead to the Chapman Landing end of the trail and back.
 Part of the 22-mile long CZ Trail, with another 2.5 miles one-way in the opposite direction to get from the Scappoose Trailhead to Pisgah Trailhead on the west side of Scappoose.

-Notable Wildlife: Beaver, Brush Rabbit, Bald Eagle, Osprey, other raptors, American Bittern, Virginia Rail, Sora, other wading birds, waterfowl, Western Painted Turtle, garter snakes
+Notable Wildlife: Beaver, Brush Rabbit, woodpeckers, Bald Eagle, Osprey, American Bittern, Green Heron, Virginia Rail, Sora, other wading birds, waterfowl, Western Painted Turtle, garter snakes

 Property status: Columbia County Parks